SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction: EXPERIMENTS

 \subsection{Implementation Details}

-For each frame, the input image is first cropped into a resolution of $1280\times384$.
-Then, we adopt the image encoder from MaskDINO \cite{li2023mask} with a ResNet-50 backbone as the pretrained image feature extractor, producing multi-scale image feature at downsampling ratios of $\{\frac{1}{4}, \frac{1}{8},\frac{1}{16},\frac{1}{32},\frac{1}{64}\}$.
-The multi-scale image features are then fused into a unified representation at $\frac{1}{16}$ resolution using SECONDFPN \cite{sindagi2019mvx}.
+For each frame, the input image is first cropped into a resolution of $384\times1280$ for SemanticKITTI and $256\times704$ for Occ3D-Nuscenes.
+Then, we adopt the image encoder with ResNet-50 backbone from MaskDINO \cite{li2023mask} and BEVDet \cite{huang2022bevdet4d}, respectively, as the pretrained image feature extractors for SemanticKITTI and Occ3D-Nuscenes, respectively, producing multi-scale image features.
+The multi-scale image features are then fused into a unified representation at $\frac{1}{16}$ resolution using SECONDFPN \cite{sindagi2019mvx} and FPN \cite{lin2017feature}.
 The fused image feature is subsequently fed into depth and semantic predictors to obtain 2D depth distribution and semantic segmentation.
-Guided by the depth and semantic priors, the fused image feature is lifted into the 3D space through view transformation, producing a sparse volume feature at $\frac{1}{2}$ resolution of the target voxel grid.
+Guided by the depth and semantic priors, the fused image feature is lifted into the 3D space through view transformation, producing a sparse volume feature at $\frac{1}{2}$ resolution for SemanticKITTI and $1\times$ resolution for Occ3D-Nuscenes of the target voxel grid.
 For the cascade sparse completion network, we employ two hyper cross residual blocks in both the encoder and decoder.
-In the object contextual representation based mask decoder, the number of learnable queries is set to $100$, and one cross-attention layer followed by one self-attention layer is applied.
+In the OCR-based mask decoder, the number of learnable queries is set to $100$, and one cross-attention layer followed by one self-attention layer is applied.
 During voxel mask prediction, a learnable embedding is used to fill empty positions in the sparse volume feature, following the practice in \cite{tang2024sparseocc}.

 During training, standard data augmentation strategies for depth estimation, semantic segmentation, and semantic occupancy prediction are applied.
 In addition, we employ a query denoising strategy with $20$ denoising queries, together with an EMA scheme for model optimization.
-Model is trained using the AdamW optimizer with a learning rate of $4\times 10^{-4}$ for $20$ epoches on $8$ NVIDIA H100.
+The model is trained using the AdamW optimizer with a learning rate of $4\times 10^{-4}$ and a total batch size of $4$ in $20$ epochs for SemanticKITTI and a learning rate of $4\times 10^{-4}$ and a total batch size of $16$ in $30$ epochs for Occ3D-Nuscenes on $8$ NVIDIA H100.
 For efficiency evaluation, all models are measured on an NVIDIA RTX 4090 using PyTorch fp32 backend with a batch size of $1$.
 The FPS measurement follows the protocol in \cite{chen2025alocc}.